Kasakela chimpanzee community: Tapit

 Tapit (1979–1983) was Patti's second-oldest son.
-He had a rough life and was sickly as an infant and died as a juvenile.
+He had a difficult upbringing due to Patti's generally poor child-rearing skills; he was frequently dropped, carried upside-down, rarely fed and was essentially not supervised after reaching four months of age and developing the ability to walk.
+Tapit surviving as long as he did was attributed by Goodall to the infertile chimp Gigi, who lacking any children of her own appointed herself as Tapit's primary protector.
+Tapit died of an unidentified illness, but Patti would prove to have learnt from his experience and was a model mother to her following children.

 Tita

 Tita (b.
 January 1984) is Patti's oldest daughter.
-She gave birth to her first infant, Tibi in 1995, but he died in infancy.
-Another son Tofiki (fathered by Sheldon) was born in 2000 but was killed in 2004 when Freud attacked him while grooming Tita.
+She gave birth to her first child, Tibi, in 1995; he died in infancy.
+Another son, Tofiki (fathered by Sheldon), was born in 2000, and killed in 2004 when Freud attacked him while grooming Tita.

 Tanga

 Tanga (b.
 April 1989) is Patti's second oldest daughter.
 Her father was Goblin.
 She still lives in the community and gave birth to her first infant, Tom, in 2001.
 In 2006, she gave birth to a daughter named Tabora.
 In October 2012, she gave birth to a daughter named Tarime who died in 2013.
 In 2014, she gave birth to Tukuyu, whose father is mostly likely Fudge.

 Titan

 Titan (b.
 August 1994) is Patti's third oldest son, fathered by Frodo.
 Titan displays aggressive behaviour resembling his father Frodo's violent tendencies.
 Like Frodo, as a youngster he would throw rocks at researchers.
 Also like his father, Titan is large, and as of 2013 was the largest male in the community.
 As of 2012, researchers believed that he may have been ready to challenge Ferdinand for alpha status, as he spent a lot of time near Ferdinand and sometimes helped Ferdinand maintain control.
 However, over the following year, Titan slipped in rank.
 Researchers suspect that he may be afraid to challenge for the alpha spot, and also that his reluctance to groom other chimps may inhibit him from forming the alliances needed to attain alpha status.
 As of early 2014, Titan had occasionally been able to ally himself with Ferdinand's older brother Faustino in attempts to challenge Ferdinand, but he has not been able to maintain that alliance reliably, and at times Faustino would also join with Ferdinand to attack Titan.
-Titan fathered a daughter, Baseke by Bahati in 2010.
+Titan fathered a daughter, Baseke, by Bahati in 2010.